 - the training data are fully aligned with the analytics input and output of the concrete analytics use cases.

-- and validation data can be provided by the consumer.
+- and report validation feedback can be provided by the consumer.

 Therefore, this solution is a feasible candidate for ML model training for the use cases that are concluded with a feasible solution.